sflavelle/writing/Deliverer of Destiny (BOTW)/Chapters/02 - Some Sort of Isekai/04 The Lady from the Inn.md

-"Greetings, traveller!" one nice elder lady called out, sat in front of what seemed like Hateno Village's inn, as you walked back through the village.
+"Greetings, traveller!" one nice elder lady called out, sat on the verandah of what seemed like Hateno Village's inn, as you walked back through the village.

 "Hi there,” you replied, walking up the wooden steps to join her, leaning on the railing.
 "I hope the day finds you well."

 "As well as one can be nowadays," she replied.
 "I've not seen clothing like yours before.
 Are you not from Hyrule?"

 You smiled.
 "That's right.
-You could say I'm uhhh, a tourist of sorts.
+You could say I'm uhhh, a traveller of sorts.
 From the far west."

 "What brings you to the kingdom?"
-She took a sip from the mug on her table, looking up at you curiously.
+She took a sip from the mug on her table, looking down at you curiously.

 "Well, I've always heard that Hyrule has some of the most breathtaking landscapes," you offered.
 "And though it's certainly more dangerous in recent times, I felt the urge to go backpacking across the lands, see what there is to see."